Ronaldo vs. Ibrahimovic: Milan striker wins what could be last battle of two greats

 EPIC 🤯 pic.twitter.com/ENqsvO4sZi

-The stellar clash also played host to the latest, and quite possibly last ever, meeting between two giants of the modern era in Zlatan Ibrahimovic and Cristiano Ronaldo.
+The stellar clash also played host to the latest, and quite possibly last, meeting between two giants of the modern era in Zlatan Ibrahimovic and Cristiano Ronaldo.

 Both veteran superstars played their respective parts as Ronaldo found the net with a calm breakaway finish to put Juve two goals ahead, only for an Ibrahimovic penalty to spark Milan's amazing comeback shortly thereafter.